Extending a helping hand at Marshall Middle School

-“We see a kid that needs some shoes or something like that and a lot of times just asking a kid, again, their story you find out that they need certain things,” said Marshall Middle School Teacher, Jose Lopez.
+“We see a kid that needs some shoes or something like that and a lot of times just asking a kid, again, their story you find out that they need certain things,” said Jose Lopez, Marshall Middle School teacher.

 On this occasion, Jose Lopez found out one of his students was left without a dad because of deportation.